gluon-lang/gluon/TUTORIAL.md

 ### Record expressions

-To create more complex data types embed_lang has first class records which can be used to group data which belong together easily.
+To create more complex data types gluon has first class records which can be used to group data which belong together easily.

 ```f#,rust
 { pi = 3.14, add1 = (+) 1.0 }